Geodesic planes in the convex core of an acylindrical 3-manifold: Introduction

 In \S\ref{sec:far} we show that density holds if $C_n \arrow C \mem \cC^*$ and $C \notmem \bigcup \Gamma C_n$, provided $C \cap \Lambda$ contains a Cantor set of positive modulus.
 The proof uses recurrence, minimal sets and homogeneous dynamics on the frame bundle, and follows a similar argument in \cite{McMullen:Mohammadi:Oh:sier}.
 It also relies on the density result of \S\ref{sec:near}.

 When $M$ is acylindrical, the Cantor set condition is automatic by \S \ref{sec:mod}.
 Thus Theorem \ref{thm:homog} follows immediately from the density theorem of \S\ref{sec:far}.

-\bold{Questions.} We conclude with two open problems arising from this investigation. \begin{enumerate} \item Let $P \subset M$ be a plane in a convex cocompact hyperbolic 3--manifold.
-If $P \cap M^*$ is closed and nonempty, is $P$ itself closed? \item Let $P^* \subset M^*$ be a plane in a quasifuchsian manifold, and suppose the corresponding circle satisfies $|C \cap \Lambda| > 2$.
-Does it follow that $P^*$ is closed or dense in $M^*$? \end{enumerate}
+\bold{Question.} We conclude by mentioning an open problem that goes beyond the acylindrical case.
+Let $P^* \subset M^*$ be a plane in a quasifuchsian manifold, and suppose the corresponding circle satisfies $|C \cap \Lambda| > 2$.
+Does it follow that $P^*$ is closed or dense in $M^*$?

 \bold{Acknowledgements.} We would like to thank Elon Lindenstrauss and Yair Minsky for useful discussions.